Rick-Baker/relion/README.md

 This is a fork of the original relion from https://github.com/3dem/relion/

 It adds a new feature in the "relion_display" program to select classes and "Recenter and save" them.
-Recentered classes are saved as "Select/jobXXX/particles-recenter-year-month-day--hour-minute-second.star"
+This function opens each selected class average one-by-one in a new GUI, waits for the user to mouse-click the center of the class average, and writes a new particles.star file with the user-inputed shifts accounted for in the rlnOriginX and rlnOriginY columns.
+Recentered classes are saved as "Select/jobXXX/particles-recenter-year-month-day--hour-minute-second.star" alongside the original particles.star file in the Select/jobxxx folder.

 RELION
 ======